DGC-GH/eveObserver/roadmap.md

 This roadmap outlines the prioritized improvements for the EVE Observer project, based on code analysis and user feedback.
 Tasks are ordered for optimal execution, starting with critical bug fixes and progressing to enhancements.

 **Last Updated**: September 23, 2025
-**Current Status**: Analysis completed.
-Ready for implementation phase with focus on monolithic file refactoring.
+**Current Status**: Implementation phase completed.
+All refactoring improvements successfully implemented and validated.

 ## Grok Code Fast 1 Analysis Summary